Fbada006/ArtMaker/README.md

 ## Known Limitations

+The project has some known limitations that you might want to consider such as:

+- It is currently impossible to draw a shape under the Control Menu, which means that the drawing is going to overlap it.
+- The Stroke Styles are limited in number and thus more options could be included.
+- The background image in the Canvas needs to align with the project's theme and should contrast with the drawing.

 ## Contribute

 Do you see any improvements or want to implement a missing feature?
 Contributions are very welcome!